thoughtbot/superglue/docs/installation.md

 # Installation

-!!! info "Prerequisite"
+!!! info "Prerequisites"
-    To get started with Superglue, the only prerequisite is to be setup with a javascript bundler.
+    To get started with Superglue, you'll need

+    - A javascript bundler.
 We'll assume esbuild with js-bundling, but you can also use vite.
+    - `yarn`

 Add the following to your Gemfile